 every trip, something happened to me that was worth mentioning, either to my

-officemates in the morning or to Lisa in the evening.
+officemates in the morning or to my wife in the evening.
 Often one story would

 lead to another; it seemed like everybody was interested in it.

 About this time, the possibility arose that I might be spending an indefinite